arazraw/alf-streamlit/README.md

 ## Starting with a bulk of paper
 Added folder "SwePub" with all medical reserach articles from 1980 to 2024 in SwePub, and a script to parse JSON to a dataframe.
 These papers (>400k) can be our initial starting point for the app when it goes live.

+Currently the command import_swepub has a hardcoded destination for saving the data, this is to avoid saving it into the project as the file is 37GB when uncompacted.
+When attempting to run ensure that this is individualy set to desired destination.
+There exists code to later define a path within the project.

 ## Commands we created
 - The view "Papers" will be updated every time we run the command "python manage.py update_papers.py".
 This command script will loop through all doi in Main and check if they exist in Papers, otherwise it will fetch the records from PubMed using the functions created in /search/views.py.
 - There are now multiple commands, there are those to update_authors, update_impact, fill_affiliations also does binary checks for certain types of affiliations.